Germantown, Maryland: In popular culture

+Sam Fisher, the protagonist of the Tom Clancy's Splinter Cell video game series, lives on a farm in rural Germantown, according to the novelizations of the series.

 Germantown is featured in the video game Fallout 3 (2008).
-After the town has been destroyed by a nuclear war, 'Germantown Police HQ' subsequently becomes a mutant-run prison camp.
-While the in-game location name 'Germantown Police HQ' is actually a misnomer.
-The location is most likely based on the single real-life police station in the town, which is a County Police Station.
+After the town is destroyed by a nuclear war, 'Germantown Police HQ' becomes a mutant-run prison camp.
+The in-game 'Germantown Police HQ' name is actually a misnomer; the single real-life police station in Germantown is a county station.

-Sam Fisher, the protagonist of the Tom Clancy's Splinter Cell video game series, lives on a farm in rural Germantown, according to the novelizations of the series.

-Germantown is featured in several episodes of the U.S. television series The X-Files, notably as a hotbed for biomedical engineering and research, as in reality.
+Germantown is included in several episodes of the U.S. television series The X-Files, notably as a hotbed for biomedical engineering and research, as in reality.
 There are indeed a handful of biomedical research facilities in the area.
 The show's creator, Chris Carter, stated that he decided to set several episodes in Germantown as his brother used to live in the town.
 In one or more episodes, Germantown is depicted as being near a wharf or harbor; this is not accurate to the actual area.